KudoC0nan/Balance_On_Wheels/hello.md

 }
 ```

+**Parameters**

+pvTaskCode: Pointer to the task entry function.
+Tasks must be implemented to never return (i.e. continuous loop), or should be terminated using vTaskDelete function.

+pcName: A descriptive name for the task.
+This is mainly used to facilitate debugging.
+Max length defined by configMAX_TASK_NAME_LEN - default is 16.

+usStackDepth : The size of the task stack specified as the number of bytes.
+Note that this differs from vanilla FreeRTOS.

+pvParameters: Pointer that will be used as the parameter for the task being created.

+uxPriority : The priority at which the task should run.
+Systems that include MPU support can optionally create tasks in a privileged (system) mode by setting bit portPRIVILEGE_BIT of the priority parameter.
+For example, to create a privileged task at priority 2 the uxPriority parameter should be set to ( 2 | portPRIVILEGE_BIT ).

+pvCreatedTask: Used to pass back a handle by which the created task can be referenced.

+**Returns**
+pdPASS if the task was successfully created and added to a ready list, otherwise an error code defined in the file projdefs.h

+**Explanation**
 This function takes 5 arguments.
 Forget the NULL ones for now.
 The first parameter is address of the function which execute, when this task is scheduled to run!.
 The second parameter hello_task is the name given to the task and this could be any name.
 It used to obtain handle or while debugging the task.
 The next parameter 2048 is the memory allocated to the task in word (2 Bytes).The next paramater is task priority.

 5]`fflush(stdout)`